Bulletin #2172, Raspberry and Blackberry Varieties for Maine

 Fall Gold: From New Hampshire.
 Primocane crop ripens relatively early.
 Canes are hardy and very vigorous, producing many suckers.
-The fruit is medium-sized, yellow with a pink blush, soft, but with excellent flavor.
+The fruit is medium-sized, yellow with a pink blush, crumbly and soft, but with excellent flavor.

 Kiwigold: From New Zealand.
 Derived from ‘Heritage.’
 Slightly earlier than ‘Heritage;’ may be too late for northern regions.
 Vigorous canes, thorny, fairly tall, and productive.
 The fruit is yellow with dark orange to pink blush and good flavor.

 Purple raspberries, summer-bearing

 In general, purple raspberries are not adequately hardy to be commercially viable in most of Maine.

 Brandywine: From New York.
 Ripens later than most red varieties.
-Canes very tall with prominent thorns; suckers from crown only, will not fill in.
+Canes very tall and productive, with prominent thorns; suckers from crown only, will not fill in.
 Susceptible to crown gall, but partially resistant to many other diseases.
-Fruits are large, reddish purple, and quite tart.
-Best used in jams or jellies.
+Fruits are large, reddish-purple, and tart.

 Royalty: From New York.
 Ripens late.
 Very productive canes are tall and vigorous, with thorns.
 Immune to the large raspberry aphid, which decreases the likelihood of virus infection, but plants are susceptible to Phytophthora root rot and crown gall.
 Fruit are large, reddish-purple, irregular.
 Fruit tends to be soft, but flavorful when eaten fresh.

-Black raspberries may winter-kill to the snowline if temperatures drop to -10°F and winds are dry.
-They are also quite susceptible to virus infections, Verticillium, anthracnose, and rust.
+Black raspberries may winter-kill to the snowline if temperatures drop to -10°F. They are also quite susceptible to virus infections, Verticillium, anthracnose, and rust.
 They are not considered commercially viable for Maine.

 Bristol: From New York.
 Canes are vigorous but susceptible to disease.
 Medium to large fruit of good quality, with good yield.

 Blackhawk: From Iowa.
 Vigorous plants, relatively hardy and productive.
 The fruit is medium-large, glossy, with good flavor.